Drop Impact Dynamics of Complex Fluids: A Review: Key advances in Newtonian drop impact

 Although most drop impact studies have focused on normal impact and hard substrates, real-life impacts often happen at an angle, or on compliant surfaces.
 The best example of this is the spraying of pesticides onto leaves, a process where both of these modifications come into play.
-Studies on splashing onto oblique and translating surfaces~\cite{bird2009, Hao2019, Garcia2020} have found that in some cases splashing can be suppressed in the `uphill' direction, while still occurring in the `downhill' direction due to the asymmetry of the impact.
-Models for maximum spreading diameter have been shown to be applicable to inclined systems, considering the normal component of impact velocity and short axis of spreading~\cite{laan2014maximum}.
-Inclined impacts can also be simulated by imparting a tangential velocity to the substrate.
-Bird et al.~\cite{bird2009} analyzed such impacts on moving surfaces, also observing asymmetric splash.

-Despite the connection with many industrial and agricultural process, the impact of Newtonian drops onto soft elastic surfaces has not been as well-explored as that on rigid surfaces.
-Pepper et al.\ explored the splash threshold as a function of impact velocity and surface compliance, finding that a more compliant surface lowered the impact velocity at which splashing occurred~\cite{pepper2008}.
-More recent work similarly observed suppressed splashing as the Young's modulus of the substrate was decreased, and linked it to the increased energy dissipation occurring due to the softer impact substrate~\cite{SoftSplash}.
-Further studies on these lines, for Newtonian as well as complex fluids, would open up novel yet facile ways to control splashing and secondary droplet ejection in a variety of applications.
+Studies of splashing onto oblique and translating surfaces~\cite{bird2009, Hao2019, Garcia2020, laan2014maximum, bird2009} have observed an asymmetric splash; this bifurcated splash is a reflection that the spreading drop experiences a varying normal component to its impact velocity when it hits a translating or tilted surface.
+In this case, standard models for maximum spreading diameter are still applicable when the normal component of impact velocity and short axis of spreading~\cite{laan2014maximum} are used.
+Drop impact work on compliant substrates~\cite{pepper2008, SoftSplash} has reported suppressed splashing (as compared to a rigid substrate), and linked this suppression to the increased energy dissipation on a softer impact substrate~\cite{SoftSplash}.
+Gilet and Bush~\cite{GILET_BUSH_2009} have given a detailed experimental and theoretical treatment of Newtonian drops impacting a fluid `trampoline' of soap films, leading to rich periodic and chaotic behaviour.
+Newtonian drop impact on granular beads has also been studied ~\cite{ZhaoPRL2017}.
+While a modified Weber number relates the transition between spreading and splashing regimes is similar to smooth substrates, nuances of air layer dynamics and shear banding require further exploration.
+Studies on these lines would be relevant to agriculturally pertinent questions such as the permeation of raindrops into soil.
+We direct readers to this review~\cite{KarimReview10.1063/5.0130043} for a detailed discussion of Newtonian drop impact on substrates of varying wettability, roughness, and hardness.